 1. Vitamin K

-The European Handbook of Dermatological Treatments explains that vitamin K is very beneficial in treating stretch marks.
-You can find vitamin k is foods such as dandelion greens, mustard greens, Swiss chard, spring onions or scallions, kale, spinach and Brussels sprouts to name a few.
-(10)
+Vitamin K is very beneficial in helping to reduce the appearance of stretch marks.
+You can find vitamin K is foods such as dandelion greens, mustard greens, Swiss chard, spring onions or scallions, kale, spinach and Brussels sprouts to name a few.

 2. Essential Oils (Such as Rosehip, Frankincense and Helichrysum)